Graduate entry to Optometry

 - a bachelor's degree in Biomedical Science at UWA, or an equivalent bachelor's qualification, or a bachelor's degree together with demonstrated adequate knowledge in health and/or medical sciences as recognised by UWA.
 Recognised bachelor’s degrees are those conferred by Australian universities or higher education institutions recognised by the Australian Qualifications Framework or the National Office of Overseas Skills Recognition (NOOSR).

-- the equivalent of a Faculty Grade Point Average (GPA) of at least 5.0 - refer to information below regarding the GPA calculation method
+- the equivalent of a Health & Medical Sciences Selection Grade Point Average (HMS GPA) of at least 5.0 - refer to information below regarding the Health & Medical Sciences Selection GPA calculation method

 Applicants who can meet the prerequisites may be offered an interview.
-After the interviews, candidates will be selected based on interview and CASPer score with final ranking for course offers being ranked by GPA and interview score (equally weighted).
+After the interviews, final ranking for course offers is by HMS GPA and interview score (equally weighted).

 Please refer to further details under the headings below.